osrf/gazebo_tutorials/apply_force_torque/tutorial.md

 Force and torque are applied at the same time, i.e. apply a wrench.
 Hold enter to repeatededly trigger this button.

+    > **Note**: If you apply force and/or torque while the simulation is paused, they will accumulate and be applied all at once when the simulation is unpaused.

 ### Rotation tool

 The arrows directions will always match the directions specified in the dialog.
 From the dialog, the direction can be changed by editing the numbers on the `XYZ` fields.
 From the scene, the direction can be changed by dragging the pink circles around the arrows.

 > **Tip**: The pink circles are attached to the highlighted arrow.
 To rotate the other arrow, first click it to attach the circles to it and then drag them normally.